amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 ### Azure Key Vault

 The next example will be a bit more elaborate and more geared toward a production scenario.
 It uses **Azure Key Vault** as the secret store.
-Azure Key Vault is an Azure service that allows you to store secrets in the cloud securely.
+Azure Key Vault is an Azure service that allows you to store secrets securely in the cloud.

 For this example to work, the following prerequisites must be satisfied: